clij/clatlab/README.md

 clij2.gaussianBlur(imageIn, imageOut, 5, 5);
 ```

-### MOCL Commands
-Following MOCL commands are implemented.
-Some are not fully tested yet.
-Work in progress.

 | Command         | Matlab expresson     | clij2 counter part                       |
 | --------------- | -------------------- | ---------------------------------------- |
 | push(a)         |                      | c = clij2.pushMat(a);                               |